sjjhsjjh/blender-driver/documents/backlog.md

         }

     That would set physics to true in every item in the gameObjects collection.

+-   Add support for getting array length, to support commands like the following.

+        GET /root/gameObjects/length

+    Where: gameObjects is an array and it returns the length of the array.

+-   Lamps.

 -   See about getting the launch script to start the browser, or at least refresh.